valsysinc/valsys-api/docs/index.md

 export VALSYS_API_BUILD=local
 ```

-These can be set in two ways: first via `login` process which guides you through the process, secondly via directly setting environment variables (if you are unsure as to which applies to your situation, contact valsys support).
+More environment variables are required; these can be set in two ways: first via `login` process which guides you through the process, secondly via directly setting environment variables (if you are unsure as to which applies to your situation, contact valsys support).
 ### Login
 Once the library has been installed, the first task is to login.
 From a python script (e.g., in the repl, or a jupyter notebook), execute
 ```python linenums="1"